 What is Directed Self-Placement?

 The “self-placement” part of this is that you will decide for yourself what math class you will enroll in.
 This process will be directed, though.
 That is, you will be asked a series of questions to get you to reflect on your background in mathematics.
 Based on your responses to these questions, you will receive an initial suggestion for which course to take.
 You will then have an opportunity to read more about the class that has been suggested for you.
-Based on what you read, and what you know about yourself and your own mathematics background, you may decide that the class before or after that would be a better fit for you.

 The goal here is to determine which math class will allow you to be most successful – the class where you will feel challenged and stimulated, but not overwhelmed.
 In the end, the decision will be yours.
 This process may take up to 20 minutes, and the more honest you are with yourself, the more likely you will be to determine the class that will be the best fit for you.
 We hope that your direct involvement and control in this process will help foster your sense of agency as a student and will lead to a successful mathematics experience at UWB.